THINGS TO DO IN BELFAST

 The estate was purchased by Belfast Corporation in 1869 after the family had put it up for sale to pay off their growing debt.

-The park was opened to the public in 1871 and in celebration of the city's first public park, a parade was held from Carlisle Circus and through Belfast, the festivities drew a large crowd and ended with speeches in the park.
+The park was opened to the public in 1871 and in celebration of the city's first public park, a parade was held from Carlisle Circus and through Belfast.
+The festivities drew a large crowd and ended with speeches in the park.

 Nowadays, it is one of the largest and busiest parks in the city, offering a range of facilities such as soccer pitches, bowling greens, pavilions, a BMX track, and basketball and tennis courts.